Minimum Viable Product Strategy: How to Execute An MVP In a Business?

 While market research can help you to gain insights from the market, there’s nothing like a functional product if you want real market feedback.
 MVP is a functional product with minimal features that you create with the least possible effort, as you can read in “Defining MVP, MMF, MMP, and MMR”.

 You can go back to the drawing board if the market didn’t receive the product well.
-As you can see, you received real market feedback spending limited time and resources.
+As you can see, you received real user feedback spending limited time and resources.

 On the other hand, the customers might show interest in the product and want more features.
 You can then enhance the product.
 Read more about MVP in “Minimum Viable Product (MVP)”.

-How to create and execute an MVP in your existing company
+How to plan a minimum viable product strategy to create and execute an MVP in your existing company?

 Let’s see how you can create and execute an MVP in your existing company while minimizing the risks.
 This involves the following: